technofocus-pte/iammsentraprv/Lab 6 – Workload Identities/Lab 6 – Workload Identities.md

     ![](./media/image18.png)

+    > **Note** - As this is a Demo environment, so you may not be able to see any Service principal sign-ins

 6. Click on the **User sign-ins (interactive)** tab, then click on **Add** **filters** and choose **Conditional Access** then click on **Apply**.